kapalakiran/conduit/README.md

     a. prod - prod.properties

-          Which contains url,other creds if required
+          which contains url,other creds if required

 Other important files in the project are as follows-